 Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules are a central nervous system (CNS) stimulant prescription medicine used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in people 13 years of age and older.

-Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules are not for use in children 12 years of age and younger.
 Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules are a federally controlled substance (CII) because it contains amphetamine that can be a target for people who abuse prescription medicines or street drugs.
 Keep Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules in a safe place to protect it from theft.
 Never give Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules to anyone else, because it may cause death or harm them.
 Selling or giving away Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules may harm others and is against the law.

 Do not take Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules if you or your child are:

-• allergic to amphetamine or any of the ingredients in Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.
+- allergic to amphetamine or any of the ingredients in Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.
 See the end of the Medication Guide for a complete ul of ingredients in Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.

-• taking, or have taken within the past 14 days, a medicine used to treat depression called a monoamine oxidase inhibitor (MAOI).
+- taking, or have taken within the past 14 days, a medicine used to treat depression called a monoamine oxidase inhibitor (MAOI).

-• have mental problems including psychosis, mania, bipolar illness or depression, or have a family history of suicide, bipolar illness, or depression.
+- have mental problems including psychosis, mania, bipolar illness or depression, or have a family history of suicide, bipolar illness, or depression

-• have circulation problems in fingers and toes
+- have circulation problems in fingers and toes

-• have or have had seizures
+- have or have had seizures

-• are pregnant or plan to become pregnant.
+- are pregnant or plan to become pregnant.
 It is not known if Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during treatment with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.

-• There is a pregnancy registry for females who are exposed to Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules during pregnancy.
+- There is a pregnancy registry for females who are exposed to Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules during pregnancy.
 The purpose of the registry is to collect information about the health of females exposed to Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules and their baby.
 If you or your child becomes pregnant during treatment with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules, talk to your healthcare provider about registering with the National Pregnancy Registry for Psychiatric Medications at 1-866-961-2388 or visit online at https://womensmentalhealth.org/research/pregnancyregistry/.

-• are breastfeeding or plan to breastfeed.
+- are breastfeeding or plan to breastfeed.
 Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules pass into breast milk.
 You should not breastfeed during treatment with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.

 Tell your healthcare provider about all the medicines that you or your child takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.